-To study and perform choral music from various periods of musical history; to
+To study and perform choral music from various periods of musical history; to learn the essentials of good voice production and technique so that students may enjoy the satisfaction that comes from such group music-making.

-During the three Semesters, Music will be selected from:

-Choral music before 1700.
+During the three Semesters, Music will be selected from: Choral music before 1700.
 Choral music of the Polyphonic period, Bach and Handel in particular.

-Choral music of the Classical and early Romantic Periods (e.g. Mozart, Beethoven, Schubert, etc.).

-Choral music of the late Romantic Period and 20th Century (e.g. Brahms, Vaughan Williams, Britten, etc.).
+Choral music of the Classical and early Romantic Periods (e.g., Mozart, Beethoven, Schubert, etc.).
+Choral music of the late Romantic Period and 20th Century (e.g., Brahms, Vaughan Williams, Britten, etc.).